Automated data-driven approach for gap filling in the time series using evolutionary learning: Related Work

+For time series forecasting tasks there are existing models, for example, convolutional and recurrent neural networks, which can eliminate gaps in data during training~\cite{che2018recurrent}.
+However, such models are difficult to set up and effectively train.
+When building neural network models, the amount of data for training is also an important factor - for short time series, it is hard to train complex deep neural networks.
+Therefore, there are implemented methods that fill in the gaps before applying predictive models.

-Linear interpolation is a popular method for recovering gaps in univariate time series.
-This method is well suited for recovering short-term omissions~\cite{korner2018introducing}.
-More complex algorithms include cubic spline interpolation~\cite{baltazar2002restoration}, Fourier-based fitting methods, Savitzky–Golay filter~\cite{chen2004simple} and Kalman filters~\cite{andiojaya2019bagging}.
-The papers are published with research on such gap-filling methods as Radial Basis Functions, Moving Least Squares, Adaptive Inverse Distance Weighted~\cite{ding2020comparison}.
-These methods are better able to recover long skips.
+There are both simple methods, such as linear interpolation and moving average, and more complex ones, for example, spline interpolation and Kalman filters~\cite{lepot2017interpolation}.
+The disadvantages of simple methods are their inaccuracy for long-term omissions.
+Partly with this problem can cope more complex algorithms include Radial Basis Functions, Moving Least Squares, Adaptive Inverse Distance Weighted, which are better recovering long skips~\cite{ding2020comparison}.
 Especially difficult cases can be considered attempts to restore data in time series, where the percentage of gaps exceeds 30\%.
-An important role in the research of interpolation algorithms is assigned to the estimation of uncertainty~\cite{lepot2017interpolation}.

-We can conclude that methods for restoring gaps in the time series are quite popular and continue to develop~\cite{caillault2017dynamic,flores2019cbri}.
-Despite the fact that traditional statistical methods are usually used to fill the gaps in univariate time series, the use of machine learning methods has become popular in recent years~\cite{thimachine2020}.

-We can solve the problem of filling in the gaps by using additional data.
-These include exogenous time series.
-This approach has been successfully used to restore meteorological data~\cite{korner2018introducing}.
-For multivariate time series, more 'heavy' algorithms are used, such as neural networks with complicated architectures~\cite{fortuin2020gp}, such as recurrent neural networks~\cite{che2018recurrent,berglund2015bidirectional} and generative-adversarial models~\cite{luo2018multivariate}.
-Sometimes gaps are not restored before applying algorithms on time series but are eliminated during model training~\cite{kim2018temporal,ma2020adversarial}.

-When using multivariate time series, the dimension of data may increase to such an extent that it is necessary to use computationally cheaper methods of data manipulation or use more powerful computing equipment.
-However, in some application examples, it is not possible to involve additional exogenous time series.
-We just need to restore the gaps in the univariate time series as accurately as possible.
-To improve the quality, the ensemble approach can be used \cite{moahmed2014forward}.

-In this paper, we consider both simple and advanced methods for gap-filling in both univariate and multivariate time series and compare it with the gap restoration method the is based on forecasting with composite models.